-There is increased support among donors to prioritise ‘development first and humanitarian assistance where absolutely necessary’ (as outlined in DFID’s protracted crisis discussion paper and the OECD’s 2018 States of Fragility report) but in the current context – where most crises are protracted and receive humanitarian assistance year-on-year – what does this mean for the way crisis response is funded, and what needs to shift?
+There is increased support among donors to prioritise ‘development where possible and humanitarian assistance only when necessary’ (as outlined in DFID’s protracted crisis discussion paper and the OECD’s 2018 States of Fragility report) but in the current context – where most crises are protracted and receive humanitarian assistance year-on-year – what does this mean for the way crisis response is funded, and what needs to shift?

 These overarching questions will provide a frame for the webinar discussions, but we are keen to ensure that the conversation is as inclusive as possible.
 We welcome the submission of additional questions for consideration in the webinars by experts across crisis and development sectors.
 Please send your questions to firstname.lastname@example.org by 22 April 2019.